 - Public speaking

 Beyond the core programs, Leadership Victoria offered targeted training throughout the year.
-These sessions addressed specific skills gaps in the community.
+The evolving leadershift program format allowed participants to adapt to new economic and social realities, particularly during the pandemic years.
 Local experts led workshops, sharing practical knowledge and real-world experience.

 Many participants used these workshops to test their interest in leadership development before applying to the CLDP.
 Others attended specific sessions to build skills for current leadership roles.
 The leadershift program evolved based on participant feedback and community needs.